jaronimo/bp-node/README.md

 <!-- Is there any additional configuration that needs to happen?
 Adding AWS credentials?
 Lane specific config? -->

 * Configuration
-  * Done using credstash and credstash-loader
+  * Done using credstash and

 ## Testing